stuajnht/HAP-for-iOS/README.md

 * Update icon so that the ‘house’ isn’t as close to the bottom corner

 ### 0.8.0
-* Swipe table item left to select it or choose cut / copy functions, and paste into new folder
+* Swipe table item right to select it or choose cut / copy functions, and paste into new folder
 * Disable writing files and folders if the user does not have the permission to, by disabling items in the upload popover